Pogrebnoj-Alexandroff/Pogrebnoj-Alexandroff/README.md

 # Aleksey Pogrebnoj-Alexandroff
 ### Independent Author and Researcher • Focused on Open Science and FAIR Principles • Developer • Open Science Advocate

-I work at the intersection of research, digital preservation, and open scientific infrastructure.
-My long-term focus is on ensuring that scientific outputs remain accessible, verifiable, and free from commercial lock-in.
+## Research Scope

+My scientific work spans a broad multidisciplinary spectrum, including:

+- biology and human physiology
+- psychology, sociology, and sexology
+- anthropology, history of antiquity, and human evolution
+- archaeolinguistics, etymology, and prehistoric Proto‑Indo‑European communication
+- genetics and zoopsychology
+- metaphysics and philosophical analysis
+- informatics and the development of audiovisual dictionary‑encyclopedic content

+This wide-ranging perspective allows me to explore the intersections between biological, cultural, linguistic, and technological evolution.

 ---

-## Research Interests
+## Literary Work

-- Open science and FAIR principles
-- Digital preservation and DOI infrastructure
-- History, anthropology, and cultural reconstruction
+In addition to scientific research, I also work in literary genres, including:

+- poetry
+- satirical pamphlets
+- essays
-- Scientific communication and public knowledge access
+- short stories and novellas
-- Ethical issues in commercial repositories

 ---

 ## DOI Accessibility Notice

 Some of my earlier research outputs were originally deposited on Figshare.
-In 2025, Figshare applied access restrictions to several items, including
+In 2024–2025, Figshare applied access restrictions to several items, including
 materials with assigned DOIs, despite the fact that these works were originally
 published under open licenses (CC BY 4.0).